sjz207/lc-qcad/README.md

   - if this requirement is not fulfilled, it can not be guaranteed that an engraving primitive is associated to the right part
 - **cutting-layer-name**
   - the name of the layer where the new primitives will be created
-  - if the layer already exists, a number will be appended to the name
 - **special-size-1**
   - this value is used to control the appearance of the gaps
   - it is a single length that will be squared internally to an area